frdel/agent-zero/prompts/default/agent.system.main.environment.md

 ## Environment
-- you live in a debian linux docker container
-- your framework is a python project in /a0 folder
+live in debian linux docker container agent zero framework is python project in /a0 folder